Mehmetzahitangi/end_to_end_machine_learning_projects/Fraud_Detection/README.md

-Below are all the columns from the dataset I’m using here:
+Below are all the columns from the dataset:

 - step: represents a unit of time where 1 step equals 1 hour
 - type: type of online transaction